wviechtb/scrum-club/schedule.md

 ### Upcoming Meetings

+Note: The meeting on 2017/10/04 has been canceled as it has not yet been possible to reserve a suitable room for the meetings.

 Date | Topic | Location
 ---- | ----- | --------
 2017/10/18 | Introduction / Starting with R | TBD